Pradumnasaraf/open-source-with-pradumna/pages/How-to/guide/adding-pr-template.md

 Creating a PR template makes it easy to clarify what the proposed changes will do and receive actionable feedback from your team.
 Having a custom template facilitates clear communication between all team members and ensures that everyone is on the same page.

-You can create a PULL_REQUEST_TEMPLATE/ subdirectory in any of the supported folders to contain multiple pull request templates, and use the template query parameter to specify the template that will fill the pull request body.
+You can create a `PULL_REQUEST_TEMPLATE/ subdirectory` in any of the supported folders to contain multiple pull request templates, and use the template query parameter to specify the template that will fill the pull request body.

 ### Steps to successfully create a PR Template :
 #### There are two steps ways in which you can create a PR Template:
-1. To store your file in a hidden directory, name the pull request template .github/pull_request_template.md:
+1. To store your file in a hidden directory, name the pull request template `.github/pull_request_template.md`:

      <div align="center">
       <img src="https://user-images.githubusercontent.com/78820926/172212505-5eb9d121-3dcc-4ef2-87dd-06cdcc9e6396.png" />